 When you apply for admission as a high school senior with Running Start credit, the freshman admission criteria will be used.
 Your college credit can be used to substitute for required high school courses.
 For example, a 5-quarter hour credit course in college-level writing (English 101) will substitute for a full credit of high school English.

 More information about college credit earned as a high school student can be found on Transfer Credit Policy, How we evaluate credit.
 College credit earned through Advanced Placement (AP), College-Level Examination Program (CLEP), and the International Baccalaureate Organization (IBO) is described on Prior Learning Assessment, in Credit by Examination.

 Other Freshman Applicants

 Applications from home school students are reviewed on an individual basis.
-Your home school education documents, ACT or SAT scores, and your personal statement (PDF) are required.
+Your home school education documents, and ACT or SAT scores are required.
 If you attended high school or college, your official transcripts are also required.
 Letters of recommendation from educators or professors familiar with your academic preparation are welcome.
 These letters should be limited to one page from each recommender.

 The GED updated the way the subject tests are scored in January 2014.
 Therefore:

 - if you took the GED before January 2014, your percentile rank on all subject tests must be in the 60th percentile.

 - if you took the GED after December 2013, the minimum test score is 150 on all subject tests.